technology

 Here is where it gets interesting.
 Conducting stakeholder interviews and field studies has an automation rate of just 28% [Fact].
 This is the heart of what makes UX research a uniquely human discipline.

 If you are curious about how the closely related UX designers are being affected, the comparison is illuminating.
-Designers face similar AI exposure but with a different task profile -- more visual generation, less qualitative analysis.
+Designers face similar AI exposure but with a different task profile — more visual generation, less qualitative analysis.
+Both roles are augmenting rather than disappearing, and both will look meaningfully different in five years.

 The Three-Year Outlook

-By 2028, our projections show UX researchers reaching 69% overall AI exposure with an automation risk of 51 out of 100 [Estimate].
+By 2028, our projections show UX researchers reaching 69% overall AI exposure with an automation risk of 51% [Estimate].
 The role will cross the 50% risk threshold for the first time, which sounds alarming until you understand what it means in practice.

 The researchers who thrive will be those who lean into the shift.
 Instead of spending 60% of their time on data processing and 40% on strategic insight, the ratio will flip.
 AI handles the data.
 You provide the insight.
 Companies will need fewer researchers to process data but more researchers who can translate findings into business strategy, facilitate difficult conversations with stakeholders, and design research programs that ask genuinely novel questions.

 The job market is already reflecting this.
-Job postings for UX researchers increasingly mention "strategic research," "mixed methods expertise," and "stakeholder management" -- skills that are harder to automate.
+Job postings for UX researchers increasingly mention "strategic research," "mixed methods expertise," and "stakeholder management" — skills that are harder to automate.
 Meanwhile, postings emphasizing "survey analysis" and "data processing" are declining.
+Researchers who position themselves at the strategic and qualitative end of the spectrum are seeing their compensation and demand profile rise; researchers who concentrate on the analytical and operational end are seeing the opposite.

 What This Means for You

 The researchers who will struggle are those who defined their value by the volume of data they could process.
-The researchers who will flourish are those who defined their value by the quality of questions they could ask.
+The researchers who will flourish are those who defined their value by the quality of questions they could ask, the depth of insight they could surface, and the impact they could drive through their organization.
+The career is in better shape than the surface automation numbers suggest, and the path forward favors curiosity, judgment, and human connection.

 For the complete task-by-task breakdown, visit the UX Researchers occupation page.
 You may also find it useful to compare with data scientists to see how AI is reshaping adjacent analytical roles.